 Back in Laura’s day, children were an integral part of work at home.
 School and chores were of equal value.
 Sometimes, the school had to wait for the harvest.

-Today, school takes all of the kids’ time, so they don’t learn work like caring for a home, so we need to be intentional about including our kids in those types of things today.
+However, today, schooling takes all of the kids’ time.
+So they don’t learn work like caring for a home.
+Therefore, we need to be intentional about including our kids in those types of things today.

 Some examples of things to learn as they grow older are: Knowing how to fix a toilet flapper, unlock a garbage disposal, keep the air conditioning drain pipe clear, or unstop a float valve before your a/c quits working are all learning to care for a home.

-You can include your kids alongside you while you work on these projects, and you will eventually pick up on things they really enjoy learning.
+You can include your kids alongside you on these projects, and you will eventually pick up on things they really enjoy learning.

 Now, if YOU haven’t learned those fixes yet, watch a repairman, ask questions and make sure your kids are watching too, and of course, there is Youtube!